Easy Conditioning far beyond Gaussian: Easy conditioning with fitted stable by conditioning distributions

 Once the marginals have been estimated, then we can plug-in the “estimated pseudo observations” , $\hat{u}_{ji} =\hat{F}_{j}(x_{ji})$ in the maximum-likelihood optimization problem.

+In our procedure, we assume that the joint distribution of the data is a meta distribution.
 A $d$-variate meta distribution is constructed by linking a $d$-variate implicit copula with $d$ arbitrary marginal cdfs.
-For example, a meta Gaussian distribution has a Gaussian copula with arbitrary marginals.
-Meta elliptical distributions have been studied \cite{fang2002meta}.
+For example, a meta Gaussian distribution utilizes a Gaussian copula paired with arbitrary marginals.

-More formally, for a family of distributions $\mathcal{F}^{(d)}$ in dimension $d$ such as Gaussian or Student $t$-distributions we define its meta family as :